lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 9, phase two

+Well... that was easy.
+I don't think my initial thought would have had a problem here, but the fact that it was off by eight means that this approach is definitively better.
+Since reading the sequence from right to left and then following the same approach as before made this rather simple.

 ## 2023, Day 9, phase one

 I had a little time today and did some optimizations.